-All of the best parental control programs on the market show every website your child has visited, every app they’ve tried to access, and the amount of time they’ve spent in each app.
+All of the best parental control programs on the market have detailed reports that show every website your child has visited, every app they’ve tried to access, and the amount of time they’ve spent in each app.
 These are really helpful features for parents, and it’s a shame they’re missing from Trend Micro’s product.

 Trend Micro VPN

 Trend Micro’s VPN, called VPN Proxy One Pro, is secure, fast, user-friendly, and good for browsing and streaming.
 It’s only bundled with Trend Micro’s most expensive plan (Premium Security Suite), but you can also buy a subscription as a standalone purchase.

 One of my favorite things about VPN Proxy One Pro is its streaming support.
 In my tests, it worked with Netflix, Disney+, Amazon Prime, Hulu, ESPN+, Fubo, and many other streaming sites (my colleague in the UK confirmed it works with BBC iPlayer).